material-components/material-web/docs/theming.md

 These properties are documented in each component's API doc (for example, the [mwc-button API doc](../packages/button/README.md)).

-For example, to change the fill, text, and and outline colors for all of your application's `mwc-buttons` (* see note below on caveats):
+For example, to change the fill, text, and and outline colors for all of your application's `mwc-button`s:

 ```css
 mwc-button {